jakdept/liquidweb-terraform-example/scalable-wordpress/readme.md

 ## Files in deployment

-This example is made up of 4 files in an attempt to simplify the example.
+This example is made up of 6 files in an attempt to simplify the example.
 Technically, this could be in one `.tf` file instead.
+The files are mostly similar to the `simple-wordpress` example.
 Below, the content in each file is explained.

 `output` sections in each file simply show things at the end.